-The Oxford English Dictionary (OED) recently announced its list of new word entries for the latest edition of the esteemed dictionary.
+The Oxford English Dictionary (OED) each year announces its list of new word entries for the latest edition of the esteemed dictionary.
 A team of fifteen staff members tracks words through digital text collections to identify new words that are spreading in use.

 Listed in the September 2016 list are new definitions of the word squee.
 The noun and injection have been used since the 1860s to defined the high-pitched sound produced by musical instruments and animals.
 The word is now has added definitions to reflect the proliferation of the word on the Internet and squee as a verb has been added .

 The utter cuteness of animals snoozing are always a squee moment.
 The reaction to this sleeping cat is a perfect demonstration of wanting to squee.
 Cozily spread out on a sofa, the cat seems to be enjoying a pleasant dream judging by the slight smile on its face.
 As someone gently pets its belly, it shows its enjoyment by stretching mid sleep.